nicolaei/master/docs/thesis/source/03_requirements_and_problems.md

 might also affect the results of the scans that we are trying to do in the first place.

-If this does become a problem, it might be extra important to schedule scans at optimal times of day with little network traffic.
+If this becomes a problem, it might be extra important to schedule scans at optimal times of day with little network traffic.

 In addition to this, if it is not possible for the access point to send data